Don't wait for your appeal before calling, have a chat to us now.

 If you're an international student, find out how to apply to the University of Salford in our guide to Clearing.

-We understand that choosing the right place to study is the most important part of the uni Clearing process, which is why we’re giving you the opportunity to find out more about us before you apply.
-We’re holding online campus tours on 15 and 22 July, led by our student ambassadors.
-Join them to explore our campus and learn more about life as a Salford student.
+We understand that choosing the right place to study is the most important part of the UCAS Clearing process, which is why we’re giving you the opportunity to find out more about us when you apply.
+Whether you want to visit our campus in person or meet us virtually, there are a range of ways to learn more about life at Salford.